ODA Spending

 How much ODA does Sweden allocate to climate projects?

-Environment and climate support is extensive, ranging from support to countries in Africa, Asia, the Middle East, Eastern Europe and Latin America, to regional and global organizations.
+Sweden's environment and climate support is extensive, ranging from support to countries in Africa, Asia, the Middle East, Eastern Europe, and Latin America, as well as to regional and global organizations.
 The work is guided by a strategy for environmental, climate and marine sustainability, and sustainable use of natural resources.

 According to OECD data, in 2022, 14% of Sweden’s bilateral allocable ODA targeted climate change as a principal goal, slightly higher than the DAC average of 13%.
 19% of funding was spent on projects with a significant climate change component ( DAC average: 16%).